gravitational/teleport/rfd/0181-pg-database-access-webui.md

 session TTL.

 He logs into Teleport web UI, searches for the desired database, and clicks "Connect".
-He’s presented with a pre-filled form containing his connection
-information: database name, database roles, and database user.
+He's presented with a connect modal with options to connect using Teleport's CLI or Web UI.
+After clicking on the "Connect" button, a new tab opens with the connection information form with the information: database name, database roles, and database user pre-filled.
 He confirms the values and clicks "Connect" to start a new session.
-He's then presented with a tab browser tab with the PostgreSQL interactive shell.

-In the new tab, he's prompted with the MFA modal (the same as SSH sessions).
+The modal closes, and he's prompted with the MFA modal (the same as SSH sessions).
 After completing the authentication, he starts performing multiple queries using the interactive shell, but after some time, he exceeds his session TTL, the connection is dropped, and he is redirected to the login page.
 His